loucitypainting/loucitypainting.github.io/instructions.md

 - [ ] Add `<title>` and `<meta name="description">` to every page with unique, keyword-rich content
 - [ ] Use Open Graph and Twitter Card meta tags in `<head>` for social preview
-- [ ] Include city and region-specific keywords ("Louisville, KY", "house cleaning", "maid service") in page content
+- [ ] Include city and region-specific keywords ("Louisville, KY", "house painting", "commercial painting") in page content
 - [ ] Add `<link rel="canonical">` to all pages
 - [ ] Use semantic HTML (h1, h2, p, section, article, etc.)
 - [ ] Generate `public/robots.txt` to allow indexing